Glenn Kweh

-Glenn Kweh Jia Jin (born 26 March 2000) is a Singaporean professional footballer who plays as a winger or a left-back for Singapore Premier League club Tampines Rovers and the Singapore national team.
+Glenn Kweh Jia Jin (born 26 March 2000) is a Singaporean professional footballer who plays as a winger for Singapore Premier League club Lion City Sailors and the Singapore national team.

+Education

+A former Victoria School student, Glenn went on to play for Victoria Junior College (VJC) from 2017 to 2018.
+In the 2017 edition of the National School Games A-Division Football Competition, Glenn helped VJC to the runner-up spot and finished as the Golden Boot winner with 18 goals, including a goal in the semi-final against Anglo-Chinese Junior College.
+He went on to win the A-Division Football Title for VJC the following year.
+He graduated from the National University of Singapore with a degree in business administration in 2024.

 Club career

 Early career

-Glenn was the captain of the Home United U-14 team and also played for the National Football Academy’s U-15 team.
+Glenn was the captain of the Home United U14 team and also played for the National Football Academy’s U15 team.
 He was also nominated for the Dollah Kassim Award in 2015.
-Thereafter, Glenn went on to play for Victoria Junior College (VJC) from 2017 to 2018.
-In the 2017 edition of the National School Games A-Division Football Competition, Glenn helped VJC to the runner-up spot and finished as the Golden Boot winner with 18 goals, including a goal in the semi-final against Anglo-Chinese Junior College.
-He went on to win the A-Division Football Title for VJC the following year.

 Young Lions

 Glenn signed with the Singapore Premier League club Young Lions in 2021.
 Glenn scored on his debut just three minutes after coming on in a league match against Hougang United on 17 April 2021.
 He appeared only 10 times, only three of which being starts in the 2021 Singapore Premier League season.